 - can be set to up to 99 hours and 59 minutes of operation time,

-- can set the temperature with the accuracy of 0.1°C,
+- has temperature stability with the accuracy of 0.1 °C,

 - features a handle that enables it to be attached to the edge of the pot,